psn-gpp/polito-se2-24-17/README.md

 - **date**:
   - **Type**: DATE
-  - **Description**: The date the ticket is generated, formatted as yyyy-mm-dd.
+  - **Description**: The date the ticket is generated, formatted as YYYY-MM-DD.

 - **time**:
   - **Type**: TIME
-  - **Description**: The time the ticket is generated, formatted as hh:mm:ss.
+  - **Description**: The time the ticket is generated, formatted as HH:mm:ss.

 - **isServed**:
   - **Type**: BOOLEAN